TraGicCode/tragiccode-azure_key_vault/REFERENCE.md

 Data type: `Optional[String]`

+Default value: ''

 The version of the secret you want to retrieve.
 This parameter is optional and if not passed the default behavior is to retrieve the latest version.

+##### `identity`

+Data type: `Optional[Hash]`

+Default value: {}

+The identifier for the user-assigned managed identity that will provide access to the Key Vault.\
+When absent, a system-assigned managed identity is expected to be in place and provide access.
+When specified, it can have one of two forms, as in the below examples:\
+&emsp;&emsp;&emsp;{ client_id => 'fc34f09d-0f82-4a0f-8c3c-214dcd5d6fa3' }\
+OR\
+&emsp;&emsp;&emsp;{ object_id => 'fc44f09d-0f42-4a0f-8c3c-214dcd0d6fa3' }\
+Both the client ID and the object ID should be returned by Azure upon creating the user-assigned managed identity